-\paragraph{Test 4e: Data leakage.} Zero item overlap was found between Experiment~5 and Experiments~1--3, verified at both the case-ID level (different namespaces) and the content level (disjoint \texttt{source\_orig\_idx} sets for sycophancy; separate source datasets for BBQ).
-The exclusion logic in the loader code was confirmed.
+\paragraph{Test 4e: Data leakage.} There was zero item overlap between Experiment~5 and Experiments~1--3, which we verified at both the case-ID level (different namespaces) and at the content level (disjoint \texttt{source\_orig\_idx} sets for sycophancy; separate source datasets for BBQ).
+The loader-code exclusion logic checks out on inspection.

-\paragraph{Test 4f: Parameter verification.} All parameters match pre-registered values: temperature${}=0.0$, max\_tokens${}=1024$, seed${}=42$.
-GPT-5.2 correctly omits temperature (as required for reasoning models).
-No Experiment~5 code path overrides defaults.
-Minor limitation: parameters are set at call time from a config singleton rather than logged per-result.
+\paragraph{Test 4f: Parameter verification.} Pipeline parameters match pre-registration: temperature~$= 0.0$, max\_tokens~$= 1024$, seed~$= 42$.
+GPT-5.2 omits temperature (reasoning models do not accept the parameter; the pipeline drops it conditionally).
+No Experiment~5 code path overrides these defaults.
+One limitation worth flagging: parameters are read from a config singleton at call time rather than logged per result.

-\paragraph{Test 4g: MR scaffold content.} The Experiment~5 map-reduce prompts were searched for 20 invocation-relevant terms (anti-sycophancy, anti-bias language).
-Zero terms were found.
+\paragraph{Test 4g: MR scaffold content.} The Experiment~5 map-reduce prompts were searched for 20 invocation-relevant terms (such as anti-sycophancy and anti-bias language); zero were found in any of them.
 Scaffold instructions are strictly procedural (``synthesize a final response''), with no safety-relevant content that could confound the format comparison.

-\paragraph{Overall verdict.} All seven pipeline tests passed.
-The format dependence finding is not attributable to any tested implementation error.
+\paragraph{Overall verdict.} All seven pipeline tests passed in their entirety.
+The format dependence finding cannot be attributed to any tested implementation error in the pipeline.